A Framework for Solving Continuous Energy and Power System Problems using Adiabatic Quantum Computing: Application to Nonlinear Power System Problems: Power Flow Analysis

 The net power injections in rectangular coordinates form a nonlinear system of equations with complex variables and can be expressed at each bus \(i \in \{0,1,\dots,N\}\) as:

-where \(\hat{\mu}\) and \(\hat{\omega}\) are discretized unknown variables:
+where \(\hat{\mu}_i\) and \(\hat{\omega}_i\) are discretized unknown variables:

-The objective function for PF analysis, \(F^2(\hat{\vect{\mu}}, \hat{\vect{\omega}})\), follows directly from squaring the mismatch equations expressed in \cref{eq:pf-hamiltonian} as a QUBO problem and can be solved using quantum or digital annealing hardware:
+The objective function for PF analysis, \(F^2(\hat{\mathbf{\mu}}, \hat{\mathbf{\omega}})\), is derived by squaring the mismatch equations in \cref{eq:pq-mismatch}, which includes quadratic terms, and hence, \(F^2(\cdot)\) contains linear, quadratic, cubic, and fourth-order terms:

-We solve \cref{eq:pf-hamiltonian} for the 4-bus test system.
-The experiments are conducted using Fujitsu’s Quantum-Inspired Integrated Optimization software (QIIO) and QA.
-The results are compared with those obtained by the NR solver from Pandapower \cite{thurner2018}. \cref{fig:pf} presents the computed bus complex voltage ($\mu_i + j\omega_i$) obtained from the NR, QA, and QIIO solvers.
-The reference bus ($i=0$), with known $\mu_0=1$ and $\omega_0=0$, is omitted from \cref{fig:pf}.
-Accordingly, the maximum relative error obtained is below $0.3\%$ for both QIIO and QA.
+We reduce higher-order terms to obtain a QUBO representation and then solve \cref{eq:pf-hamiltonian} for the 4-bus test system.
+The experiments are conducted using QIIO and QA.
+The results are compared with those obtained from the NR solver in Pandapower. \cref{fig:pf} presents the computed bus complex voltage ($\mu_i + j\omega_i$) obtained from the NR, QA, and QIIO solvers.
+The slack bus ($i=0$), with known $\mu_0=1$ and $\omega_0=0$, is omitted from \cref{fig:pf}.
+The results show strong agreement across all solvers, with the maximum relative error remaining below $0.3\%$ for both QIIO and QA.
+Note that QA converged in 98 iterations (average QPU time 0.015 seconds per iteration), while QIIO required only 24 iterations (0.06 seconds per iteration) to reach the same tolerance of $\epsilon = 10^{-4}$, both excluding communication overhead.